JuliaAI/Imbalance.jl/docs/src/examples/effect_of_ratios/effect_of_ratios.md

 <img src="./smote-animation.gif"/>
 ```

-Notice how setting ratios greedly can lead to overfitting.
+Notice how setting ratios greedily can lead to overfitting.